-- 1. Register on BravoNR, the procurement portal we use - 2.
-Check if the goods, works, or services you supply are on the Railway Industry Classification List (RICCL) - 3.
-If the goods, works, or services you supply are on the Railway Industry Classification List (RICCL), register on the RISQS system to become an audited supplier - Check BravoNR and our procurement pipeline for opportunities to bid on projects and who to contact - 5.
+- 1. Register on the UK government central digital platform - 2.
+Register on Bravo, the procurement portal we use - 3.
+Check if the goods, works, or services you supply are on the Railway Industry Classification List (RICCL) - 4.
+If the goods, works, or services you supply are on the Railway Industry Classification List (RICCL), register on the RISQS system to become an audited supplier - 5.
+Check Bravo and our procurement pipeline for opportunities to bid on projects and who to contact - 6.
 Familiarise yourself with the Network Rail standards relevant to the procurement.
 You can access our standards for free via the Network Rail standards portal.